Not animals as in breathing, living organisms, but as in artistic depictions of animals as public art.

 Deer, foxes, moose, owls, rabbits and raccoons – artistic renderings thereof in Berkeley front yards.
 And a big dose of digressions about the woods.

-We have not giant dinosaurs in Berkeley, but we have a respectable dose of medium and small dinosaurs.
-One of my most favorites left the list recently when it was discovered that the beast in question was a rhino, not a dino.
-Dang!
+We have no giant dinosaurs in Berkeley, but we have a respectable dose of medium and small dinosaurs.

 We love us our dogs and cats art.
 Big and little, signs and sculpture, realistic and abstract.